Assasinphoenix/pyqt5-tutorial/plaintextedit.rst

 =======
 Example
 =======
-Below is an example of an PlainTextEdit:
+Below is an example of a PlainTextEdit:

 .. literalinclude:: _examples/plaintextedit.py